nemote95/Classification-of-stones/README.md

 # Classification-of-stones
-Stone type recognition using texture features
+This project aims at identifying different types of stones using texture features

 ## 1.DATASET :
 The used data set can be downloaded from here : http://bayanbox.ir/id/3168748744619895304?download